Nephrotic Syndrome – RDG

 - NIHR Translational Research Collaboration £386,000 (2014-16)

 - NIHR Clinical Training Fellowship (2014-17)

-The Nephrotic Syndrome Trust organises regular Open Days for patients and families, the most recent being held in Manchester in March 2016.
+The Nephrotic Syndrome Trust organises regular Open Days for patients and families, the most recent being held in Bristol in March 2017.

 The Nephrotic Syndrome Rare Disease Group together with the Kings College London Genome Core have recently acquired NIHR funding to include the Nephrotic Syndrome RaDaR data on the BioResource for Rare Diseases run by Prof Willem Ouwehand in Cambridge.
 This is a consortium encompassing a number of Biomedical Research Centers including Kings College London, Imperial College, University College London and Cambridge and will provide funding for up to 1000 genomes.
 This would include adult and childhood disease.

 This is part of the BRIDGE biobanking study and has existing links with the Eurenomics Consortium.
 Ethics is in place but this is a pure research exercise to establish cause of disease rather than a diagnostic facility, with samples anonymised and unlinked.
 The agreement is that subsequent confirmation of deleterious changes in known genes would be possible subsequently in a QC clinical genetics lab only.